auth0/docs/articles/mfa/guides/configure-phone.md

 You can configure this factor to send messages through SMS, Voice, or to let the end users choose how they want the code to be delivered.

 ::: warning
-- Voice MFA is currently a Beta feature.
+- Using Voice as an MFA factor is currently a Beta feature.
 It should not be used in production environments.
-- Voice MFA is not available when using the [Classic Universal Login Experience](/universal-login/classic).
+- Voice as an MFA factor is not available when using the [Classic Universal Login Experience](/universal-login/classic).
 :::

 ## End user experience - SMS